SteeltoeOSS/Samples/Connectors/src/AspDotNetCore/Rabbit/README.md

 ﻿# Rabbit Connector Sample App - RabbitConnection

-ASP.NET Core sample app illustrating how to use [Steeltoe Rabbit Connector](https://github.com/SteeltoeOSS/Connectors/tree/master/src/Steeltoe.CloudFoundry.Connector.Rabbit) for connecting to a Rabbit service on CloudFoundry using [RabbitMQ.Client - 4.1.x](https://www.rabbitmq.com/dotnet-api-guide.html).
+ASP.NET Core sample app illustrating how to use [Steeltoe Rabbit Connector](https://github.com/SteeltoeOSS/Connectors/tree/master/src/Steeltoe.CloudFoundry.Connector.Rabbit) for connecting to a Rabbit service on CloudFoundry.
 This specific sample illustrates how to use a `RabbitMQ.Client` to send and receive messages on the bound rabbitmq service.

 # Pre-requisites - CloudFoundry

 1. Installed Pivotal CloudFoundry 1.7+
+2. Optionaly, installed Windows support (Greenhouse)
-2. Installed Rabbit CloudFoundry service
+3. Installed Rabbit CloudFoundry service
-3. Install .NET Core SDK
+4. Install .NET Core SDK

 # Create Rabbit Service Instance on CloudFoundry
 You must first create an instance of the Rabbit service in a org/space.